Is Your Nervous System Out of Balance?

 • 10 to 30 minute sessions.
 A meaningful daily time commitment compared to Pulsetto’s 4 minutes or Truvaga’s 2 minutes.

 • 90-day warranty.
-The shortest coverage of any device we reviewed.
+The shortest coverage of any device in this comparison.

 • No HRV tracking, no health integrations.
 No Apple Watch, no Oura Ring, no biofeedback of any kind.